-Vacancy Reduction
+Inititiave 3.10F Vacancy Reduction

-This initiative was implemented in FY2008.
+This initiative was implemented in FY08.

 ECC/HANH will continue to show improvement from the baseline FY2008 vacancy rate of 10%.
-Efforts will continue during FY 2019.
-ECC/HANH currently uses the funding flexibility to perform more unit turn over to maintain an Occupancy percentage of 96%.
+Efforts will continue during FY 2020.
+ECC/HANH currently uses the funding flexibility to perform more unit turn over to reach an Occupancy percentage of 96%.
 The Agency has set a standard of unit turns by bedroom size.
 Typically a 0 or 1 bedroom unit turn should occur within a 5 week period.
 A larger 3-5 bedroom unit may take several weeks particularly if hazardous materials (asbestos/lead) have been found in the unit.
 Funding allows the Agency to bulk, abate hazardous materials, renovate the unit and manage all administrative functions supporting vacancy reduction.
-The metrics for this initiative will be reevaluated during FY 2019.
+The Agency continues to identify resources and process to streamline vacancy reduction.

-Resident Owned Business Development
+Initiative 4.1F Resident Owned Business Development

-This initiative was approved and implemented in FY2009.
+This initiative was approved and implemented in FY09.